rtansf/cubify/README.md

 In the definition above, we specify our group-by dimensions, ProductId and Region.
 Then we define one or more measures which we wish to aggregate - in this case we are aggregating one measure, Price.
 In the outputField, we specify "AveragePrice" as the name of the new column which will hold the aggregated values.
 Then we define the aggregation formula.
 An aggregation formula contains a numerator and denominator.
 For now, in our simple example, we will only define the numerator as taking the "avg" aggregation operator and applying it to the expression, "Price".
 The denominator is empty.
 Is used for more complex aggregations such as computing weighted average as we shall see later.
-(For details of the formula syntax, refer to the Cubify Reference).
+(For details of the formula syntax, refer to the <a href="http://pluralconcepts.com/cubify_reference.html">Cubify Reference documentation.</a>)

 Now let's load the aggregation DSL file, agg1.json and call the aggregateCube method to aggregate "purchases_binned_2".